pxc/gitbook/text/19_Finding_in_Git_Grep/0_ Finding_in_Git_Grep.markdown

 	sha1_file.c
 	wrapper.c

-You could also see how many line matches you have in each file with the '-c'
+You could also see how many line matches you have in each file with the `-c`
 option:

 	$>git grep -c xmmap